-Ayr United v Arbroath
+Ayr United stun leaders Arbroath

 Post update

 Attempt saved.
-Patrick Reading (Ayr United) left footed shot from the left side of the box is saved in the bottom right corner.
+Daire O'Connor (Ayr United) left footed shot from outside the box is saved in the bottom left corner.

 Post update